biancamika/digital-garden/content/notes/3. Permanent Notes/The cult of speed.md

 ---
-title: The cult of speed
+title: "The cult of speed"
 ---
 ## Reference
 - **Source:** [[The McDonaldization of Education - the rise of slow - Essay]]